AaronKsea/DelegatesAndEvents/README.md

 # DelegatesAndEvents

-a simple sample application which shows the implementation of delegates and events in c#.
+a simple sample application which shows the implementation of delegates and events in c#